etijskens/et-micc/LINKS.rst

 * `ARRANGE-ACT-ASSERT: A PATTERN FOR WRITING GOOD TESTS <https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/>`_
 * `There's no one right way to test your code <https://mattsegal.dev/alternate-test-styles.html>`_
 * `Why you should document your tests <https://hynek.me/articles/document-your-tests/>`_

-Debugging
+* `Property-Based Testing with hypothesis, and associated use cases <https://bytes.yingw787.com/posts/2021/02/02/property_based_testing/>`_
+* `Testing Python Applications with Pytest [Guide] <https://stribny.name/blog/pytest/>`_
+* `Learning Python Test Automation <https://automationpanda.com/2020/11/09/learning-python-test-automation/amp/>`_
+  These days, there’s a wealth of great content on Python testing.
+Here’s a brief reference to help you get started.
+* `How to write doctests in Python <https://www.digitalocean.com/community/tutorials/how-to-write-doctests-in-python>`_ Debugging
 ---------
 * `pdb - The Python debugger <https://docs.python.org/3/library/pdb.html>`_